bright/new-www/_posts/2018-09-12-definition-of-done.md

 Definition of Done (DoD) is a list of features and activities that add verifiable/demonstrable value to the product.
 It can be also defined as a list of steps that has to be completed in order to finish a feature.
 Verifying the Definition of Done will ensure that you are delivering features that are truly done, not only in terms of functionality but in terms of quality as well.

 Preparing a single DoD that suits every situation is impossible.
 Each team should collaborate and come up with the definition that suits its unique environment.
-TODO
+First, you should define the artifacts that need to be delivered to the end customer (applications, documentation, release notes, etc.).
+Then, considering current context and capability, you should decide which activities can be completed in each Sprint.
+Some criteria may not be mandatory (like considering analytics or internationalization) depending on the context.
+For a Scrum purist, these should not be included in the Definition of Done.
+In my opinion, optional criteria help the team to remember about requirements that have to be met in certain situations.

 ![Dictionary image](/images/definition-of-done/dictionary.jpg)